This course is now closed to 2015/16 entry

 |Access to HE Diploma in Health, Nursing or Midwifery

-Full award (60 credits) of which a minimum of 45 must be at Level 3 including 30 at Merit or Distinction with a minimum of 18 from Science or Health related subjects and 15 at Level 2, must include Mathematics and English Language GCSE equivalent if not already achieved.
+Full award (60 credits) of which a minimum of 45 must be at Level 3 including 30 at Merit or Distinction with a minimum of 18 from Science or Health related subjects and 15 at Level 2.
+In addition, Mathematics and English Language GCSE grade C must be achieved prior to course commencement.

 |Foundation Degree in Health and Social Care